BU-CLOUD-S20/Design-and-Implementation-of-a-Kubernetes-operator-for-a-cloud-native-application/README.md

 * Develop an operator for one sample application on Kubernetes
 * Implement test case for the operator
 * Design CDR wich schema
 * Implement the CDR for the operator and corresponding test cases
-* Testing overall performance on the operator on Kubernetes with multiple different applications
+* Testing overall performance on the operator on Kubernetes with the selectedd microservices

 ## 7. Demo PPT
 [Demo](https://docs.google.com/presentation/d/1BU5wfGXK9S8Pf8SZImy87siaeywIGy-xiimfU3lXoaY/edit)